LukiePookie1/data-visualization-application/progress_reports/midterm_progress.md

 In terms of development, we help each other out in each item.
 Everyone is a developer on some item.
+Most of the team is unfamiliar with Python, Matplot, and tkinter

 ## Features Planned for Project
 - Develop a desktop application to visualize Embrace2 datasets